 Signs of Poor Safety Culture in Aviation Environments

 You can easily identify signs of bad safety culture by identifying the opposite of each item in the list of signs of mature safety culture.
 Beyond this, some other sings of poor safety culture are:

-- Appointed safety executive does not take responsibility for the safety program;
+- Appointed safety executive does not take responsibility for the SMS implementation (no visible oversight);

 - Retaliation from managers or other employees against person who reported safety issue;